 I’ll let you in on a little secret.
 I am a completely fearless gardener.
 I jumped right in full force, will try anything and everything, and even though I hope it all works out I’m not hesitant at all just because it may fail miserably.
 Canning on the other hand?
 I was terrified to try it.
 Truly.
 I worried about it being too complicated and not doing it right, making my family sick because I messed it up or ruining a whole bunch of delicious food that I poured my heart into growing.
 That’s a LOT of pressure people!!!
 Well, I’m quite embarrassed now because, well, it’s pretty dang simple. 🙂

 I took a look at all those beautiful tomatoes and wanted fresh salsa.
-At a friend’s suggestion I went simple and used buy amoxicillin online for humans.
+At a friend’s suggestion I went simple and used buy amoxicillin online next day delivery.
 It is sooooo delish!

 So while eating some of that yummy fresh salsa, I was reminded a tiny bit of the corn relish that my mom used to make when we were kids.
 My brother and I used to tear that stuff UP!!!
 Mmmm.
 I figured while I’m sitting here still all confident from my canning success I should give her a call and get her recipe.
 This is adapted from her recipe, and it is yummy!!
 And you need to pronounce that Ya-Um-EE!! 🙂

 Kickin’ Corn Relish

 8 cups of fresh corn (it took 10 ears for me today)

 1/2 cup chopped onion (I am not a big onion person, so you could bump it up to a cup if you are)